gibsonfriedman/csci143_final_project/README.md

 Below are instructions on how to run both the development and production environments of this repository.

 ### Development
-1. Build and run the Docker containers.
+1. Build and run the Docker containers..
 ```
 $ docker-compose up -d --build
 ```